Amazing Ganges River Facts Every Indian Should Know

-In our previous article about Ganges River, we described the origin of Ganges River, Ganges River in Hinduism and the entire course of Ganges River.
+In our previous article about the Ganges River, we described the origin of Ganges River, Ganges River in Hinduism, and the entire course of Ganges River.
 Throughout its course from Himalayan Mountain Range to the Bay of Bengal, Ganges River passes through various states of India and through different geographical zones.
-Owing to its length and importance, there are many facts about Ganges River.
+Owing to its length and importance, there are many facts about the Ganges River.
 In this article, we would provide Ganges River facts which every Indian should know.
 Not only this we would also discuss the impact of these Ganges River facts on the plant and animal species as well as on the daily life of people of India.

 List of Amazing Ganges River Facts

 - Most of the people say Ganges River originates from Gangotri Glacier but it’s not true.
 Bhagirathi River originates from Gangotri Glacier and not the River Ganges.
 The actual Ganges River begins from Devprayag after the confluence of River Alaknanda and River Bhagirathi.

-- At Devprayag, River Alaknanda contributes more water to the flow of River Ganges than Bhagirathi River.
+- At Devprayag, River Alaknanda contributes more water to the flow of River Ganges than the Bhagirathi River.
 But according to Hindu Mythology, River Bhagirathi is considered as the main source of River Ganges.
 Below Video: Video of Confluence of Bhagirathi River and Alaknanda River at Devprayag & Official beginning of Ganges River.

 - Every year the Ganges deposits 1.6 billion tonnes of sediments through its flow.
-The amount of sediment deposited by River Ganges is 4 times larger than the sediment deposited by largest river in the world i.e. Amazon River.
+The amount of sediment deposited by River Ganges is 4 times larger than the sediment deposited by the largest river in the world i.e. Amazon River.

 - Ganges River is the third largest river in the world by the amount of water discharged into the sea.
 At Bay of Bengal the River Ganges discharge water at a rate of 38,129 m3/sec.

 - The River Ganges is formed by the confluence of nearly 12 rivers.
-Smaller rivers like Kedar Ganga, Jadh Ganga, Kakora Gad, Jalandhari Gad, Siyan Gad, Asi Ganga near and Bhilangna joins to River Bhagirathi.
-Similarly, Dhauliganga River, Nandakini River, Pindar River and Mandakini River joins to River Alaknanda.
+Smaller rivers like Kedar Ganga, Jadh Ganga, Kakora Gad, Jalandhari Gad, Siyan Gad, Asi Ganga near, and Bhilangna joins to River Bhagirathi.
+Similarly, Dhauliganga River, Nandakini River, Pindar River, and Mandakini River join to River Alaknanda.
 At Devprayag both the rivers join to form River Ganges.